St Paul's Church, Manuka: Bells

-The church tower contains the only ring of change ringing bells in the Australian Capital Territory that is not restricted by clappers.
-(The ring of bells at both St John's, Reid, and St Andrew's Presbyterian Church, Canberra, are each restricted by clappers.)
+The church tower contains the only ring of change ringing bells in the Australian Capital Territory.
 St Paul's is the only representative from the territory in the Australian and New Zealand Association of Bellringers.
 The eight bells came from a variety of sources, including several cast especially in England and were installed in 2003.

 Organ

 The first organ was installed in 1970, the first three-manual organ in Canberra, built primarily from second hand pieces and with many missing pipes.
 After significant damage due to rain the organ was moved and greatly renovated in 1990.

 The church now boasts the first combination (or hybrid) organ in Australia, in which the three manual pipe organ has been substantially augmented by custom digital electronic ranks.
 "It has 24 pipe stops and 34 electronic, for a total of 57 stops (one stop contains both an electronic and a pipe rank)."
 In 2009 a new four manual console was installed.
 In 2012 further enhancements were made to the organ, including the addition of the Trumpets Royal stop and the installation of a new sound box and further pipe ranks for the choir division.